Czech cuisine and where to eat in prague

-If you go to a pub having a czech beer and feel like eating some smaller “snack”, try nakládaný hermelín (pickled cheese), or tatarák (a beef tartare with fried bread or if you are scared of raw meat, just have a fried bread with fried eggs or cooked meat or the top or try bramborák.
+If you go to a pub having a czech beer and feel like eating a “snack”, try nakládaný hermelín (pickled cheese), or tatarák (a beef tartare with fried bread or if you are scared of raw meat, just have a fried bread with fried eggs or cooked meat or the top or try bramborák.

 For one of the best pickled cheese I would recommend restaurant “U Sadu” (Škroupovo nám.
 1282/5, 130 00 Praha 3-Žižkov, Czechia).